-- Have completed a BA/BS in Communication Sciences and Disorders or Speech Language Pathology with a minimum GPA of 2.75. - Be admitted to San Joaquin Delta College, in good standing with no holds on college records. - Be at least 17 years of age. - Satisfy assessment placement test requirements or submit an official transcript to admission and records. - Submit a copy of photo ID and send official transcripts and to the Health Sciences Division Office, 5151 Pacific Avenue, Stockton, CA, 95207 Attention: SLPA Program Director, showing completed appropriate BS/BA degree.
-(Additional, separate from what is sent to admissions and records.)
-Failure to submit documentation to the SLPA Program Director by the stated deadlines will result in denial of Advanced Placement Admission to the Program.

-- Complete all health and safety requirements necessary for admission to clinical practice sites (details will be provided in the SLPA Information Packet) including:

-- 1. Background clearance for criminal history.
+- Have completed a BA/BS in Communication Sciences and Disorders or Speech Language Pathology with a minimum GPA of 2.75. - Be admitted to San Joaquin Delta College, in good standing with no holds on college records. - Be at least 17 years of age. - Satisfy assessment placement test requirements or submit an official transcript to admission and records. - Submit an application for admission including un-official transcripts and photo ID. - Complete all health and safety requirements necessary for admission to clinical practice sites (details will be provided in the SLPA Information Packet) including: - 1.
+Background clearance for criminal history. - 2.
+Immunizations, TB, Hepatitis, and other disease screening. - 3.
+Drug screen. - 4.
+Professional liability insurance.

-- 2. Physical exam.

-- 3. Immunizations, TB, Hepatitis, and other disease screening.

-- 4. Drug screen.

-- 5. Professional liability insurance.

-- 6. HIPAA training.